 Notes: You can also use a dehumidifier to provide steam to your cat.
 Simply place the dehumidifier in front of their carrier and turn on low or medium.
 Place a towel around their carrier to keep the steam inside.

-Fighting a cold from the inside out can significantly improve with an extra immune boost from Vitamin C. The Vitamin C can help your cat fight off bacterial and viral colds and you will see a faster recovery time from the cold when you add Vitamin C to their diet.
+Your cat needs all the help you can provide to fight the infection from inside out.
+Her chances will significantly improve with an extra immune boost from Vitamin C. Vitamin C is useful for fighting off bacterial and viral colds, and Fluffy will recover faster from the cold when you add Vitamin C to her diet.

 - One bottle of Vitamin C tablets

-- Crush one Vitamin C tablet and place into the syringe.
+- Crush one Vitamin C tablet and place the powder into the syringe.

-- Add a little warm water to dissolve the Vitamin C and give to your cat.
+- Add a little warm water to dissolve the Vitamin C and give it to your cat.

 - Repeat 1-2 times per day while your cat is suffering from the cold.